 7 Always check what’s covered by your policy.
 Don’t assume that your baggage is automatically covered, for example, and factor in any holiday activities.
 If you’re taking your bicycle abroad, you might consider pedal cycle cover as either a stand-alone policy or an add-on.
 Likewise, if you’re thinking about taking to the ski slopes or swimming with the fish (we mean literally), you may need to purchase additional cover.

 8 Finally, always carry key contact information for your insurance provider.
 If you need to call your destination’s local emergency services, you will need to inform them that your insurance provider must be contacted before you receive treatment.
 Aviva’s travel insurance policies provide cover for overseas medical emergencies, up to the value of £10 million.

 Old favourites or new adventures, we just want to go

 This ties in with research commissioned by Aviva, which shows that more than a quarter of Britons (28%) are planning a holiday abroad.
-1 But as the Government’s website notes: “If there is a sudden change in conditions, a country or territory may be moved between lists without warning.”
-With the travel situation as it is, it’s best to have the right cover in place.
+2 But as the Government’s website notes: “If there is a sudden change in conditions, a country or territory may be moved between lists without warning.”
+With the travel situation as it is, you need to understand the cover you get with your travel policy.